Skip to main content

 oEmbed

 An oEmbed is a link that tells a site (most commonly WordPress how to embed content from a third-party platform.
-This “embed code” type is a URL where the specifications are added as a string on that URL.
+This “embed code” type is a URL where the specifications are appended as a query parameter.
 It can be accessed in the Embed & Share modal under the Inline Embed tab.

 P